SpunkyBot/spunkybot/README.md

 <a href='https://travis-ci.org/urthub/spunkybot'><img src='https://secure.travis-ci.org/urthub/spunkybot.png?branch=master'></a>

+## Features

+- Fast, lightweight and feature rich
+- Real Time game statistics
+- Several admin levels
+- Support of all RCON commands
+- No other software requirements
+- Runs 'out of the box'

 ## Environment
+- Urban Terror 4.1.1 and 4.2.016
 - Python 2.6.x / 2.7.x
 - SQLite 3 database
-- Linux platform (tested on Debian Wheezy 32-bit and Squeeze 64-bit)
+- Linux platform (tested on Debian 6 & 7 and CentOS 6)
-- Urban Terror 4.1.1 / 4.2.015
+- Support of 32-bit and 64-bit Linux system

 ## Resources